csdl/csdl.github.io/README.md

 To install the system, first [install NPM](https://www.npmjs.com/get-npm).

-Next, fork the entire repository, or else download the files for the "src" branch of the system if you just want to play around.
+Second, fork the entire repository, or else download the files for the "src" branch of the repo if you just want to play around.

-Finally, cd into the src/ directory of the "src" branch, and type `npm install` to download the libraries necessary to build and deploy the system:
+Third, cd into the src/ directory of the "src" branch, and type `npm install` to download the libraries necessary to build and deploy the system:

 ```
 $ npm install